nginx/agent/README.md

 Depending on OS distribution and CPU architecture type, use your system's package manager to install the package.
 Some examples:

-Debian, Ubuntu, and other distributions using the `apt` package manager.
-Note that a `./` is necessary before the package name in order to install `apt` packages from a local source.
+Debian, Ubuntu, and other distributions using the `dpkg` package manager.

 ```
-sudo apt install ./nginx-agent-<agent-version>.deb
+sudo dpkg -i nginx-agent-<agent-version>.deb
 ```
 RHEL, CentOS RHEL, Amazon Linux, Oracle Linux, and other distributions using the `yum` package manager
 ```